How Do Rats Get Inside The Attic?

 If you want to stay safe from the dangers of house mice and rats, it’s important to prevent them in the first place.
 Once they get indoors, rats and mice are likely to hide away in your attic, kitchen, garage, and other places where they can stay warm and have access to food.
 Exclusion is the key to getting rid of rat problems for good:

-1. Inspect your property to look for any openings rodents may have snuck through.
+1. Inspect your property for any openings rodents may have snuck through.
 By sealing these openings and closing up gaps around vents and soffits, you can effectively keep rodents out.

 Get Rid of Dangerous Rodents For Good